 The fitter you are, the better chance you have of reaching the summit and the more comfortable the climb will be for you.
 Before traveling for trekking we urge you to assess your health by consulting your doctor to ensure your body will be OK to sustain altitude change and walking in less oxygen zone during trekking.
 Furthermore, you should conduct regular exercise like jogging, squats to prepare your body for adventure to come.

 Normally clients start to feel the mountain from the elevation of 3,000 meters above sea level.
-Common symptoms are headache, body weakness, stomach upset, nurture, and loose of appetite.
+Common symptoms are headache, body weakness, stomach upset, nurture, and loss of appetite.
 It’s not a disease but it’s a sign that your body is adjusting to copy with new altitude.

-Drinking of much water and walking slowly is highly recommended at this stage.
-You can use pain killer only if the symptoms persist for a long time (like the whole day) with the advice of your guide.
+Drinking much water and walking slowly is highly recommended at this stage.
+You can use a pain killer only if the symptoms persist for a long time (like the whole day) with the advice of your guide.

-All trekker pays rescue fee to Kilimanjaro National park hence if client cannot walk because are injured or sick, the guide communicates with park authority to arrange stranger to take client down.
+All trekker pays rescue fee to Kilimanjaro National park hence if a client cannot walk because are injured or sick, the guide communicates with park authority to arrange stranger to take client down.

 All of our mountain guides are trained in first-aid and hold appropriate certificates, but we would strongly advise all of our visitors to take a first-aid kit with them.
 As well as any prescription and anti-malarial drugs that you are already taking, you should pack the following:

 • Blister plasters.
 Absolutely essential.